lxsllvn/spruceGBS/06_sweep_results/README.md

 <img width="3000" height="1800" alt="siberia_core_varcomp" src="https://github.com/user-attachments/assets/05a509d7-5bb9-4878-90a7-24922bfe18e9" />

 Figure 2.
 Siberia domain: proportion of variation in individual heterozygosity explained by library membership.
+See the Fig. 1 caption for more details.

 For this particular test, the overall response of the southern domain was very similar to the north so I will not give them more attention here.